 - take appropriate measures to avoid, eliminate or minimise the risk

-- immediately report the risk and measures taken by calling
+- immediately report the risk and measures taken by phoning

 - the operator of the distribution system or fuel gas network